 What Causes Whiteheads?

-Whiteheads are caused by clogged pores.
-Various factors might cause your pores to become clogged, and knowing what causes whiteheads can help you avoid them in the future.
+Whiteheads are a common skin condition caused by clogged pores.
+Various factors might cause your skin pores to become clogged, and knowing what causes whiteheads can help you avoid them in the future.

-Although we can't totally prevent dead skin cells, oil production, germs, or bacteria, whiteheads can be avoided by making small but impactful lifestyle changes.
+Although we can't totally prevent dead skin cells, oil production, germs, or bacteria from causing acne breakouts, whiteheads can be avoided by making small but impactful lifestyle changes.
 Small lifestyle changes and even making changes to your skincare regimen can result in limiting or preventing dead skin cells, germs, oil, or bacteria from clogging your pores.

 While whiteheads may seem to appear out of nowhere, their development takes time.
 Whiteheads are caused by various factors, including lifestyle choices, genetics, and hormonal changes, to name a few.

-Hormonal changes can promote acne breakouts and are one of the leading causes of whiteheads.
+Hormonal changes can promote an acne breakout and are one of the leading causes of whiteheads.
 Research shows that the production of sebum in the pores may increase due to certain life phases or changes such as puberty, menstruation, menopause, or stressful events.
 (2)

 Puberty